Boolean-valued sets as arbitrary objects: Kaleidoscopic absolutism

-Like all slogans, this one has to be taken with a grain of salt.
-The thesis is not that the set theoretic universe is an entity that can be in the state of \emph{being} this or that $V^{(B)}$.
+Like all slogans, the motto that the set theoretic universe is the \emph{arbitrary} $V^{(B)}$ has to be taken with a grain of salt.
+Because of well-known anti-reductionist arguments,\footnote{See for instance \cite{Benacerraf1965}.} the thesis should not be that the set theoretic universe is an entity that can be in the state of \emph{being} this or that $V^{(B)}$.
 After all, just as it is unreasonable to hold that the number 19 \emph{is} some pure set or other, so it is unreasonable to maintain that the set theoretic universe can be in a state of being some $V^{(B)}$.
-The point is rather that it can be in states that are structurally like, or can be fruitfully modelled as, $V^{(B)}$'s.\footnote{You might ask: can we not ``complete'' the value range of $\mathbb{B}$ to a complete boolean algebra $\mathcal{B}$ and take the set theoretic universe to be (structurally like) $V^{(\mathcal{B})}$?
-But this does not work.
-As is pointed out for instance in \cite{Antosetalforthc}, $\mathcal{B}$ is a hyperclass, and $V^{(\mathcal{B})}$ therefore does not make $ZFC$ true.}
+The point is rather that it can be in states that are structurally like, or can be fruitfully \emph{modelled} as, $V^{(B)}$'s.

-It is sometimes argued that there are different, equally valid concepts of set, and that it is somehow indeterminate which of these notions is described in set theory.
-The position that I am putting forward here is not intended as an articulation of this view.
-The thought that I am trying to develop is \emph{not} that two states of the set theoretic universe describe different set concepts.
+It is sometimes argued that there are different, equally valid concepts of set, and that it is somehow indeterminate which of these notions is described in set theory.\footnote{See for instance \cite[p.~416]{Hamkins2012}, but also \cite{NodelmanZalta2014}.} The position that I am putting forward here is not intended as an articulation of this view.
+The thought that I am trying to develop is \emph{not} that two states of the set theoretic universe describe different set \emph{concepts}.
 Rather, the view is that there is \emph{one} conception of set that the set theoretic universe answers to: a notion of set as an arbitrary object.

 The central component of the proposed view consists of truth definitions for the formulas of the language of set theory ($\mathcal{L}_{ZFC}$).
 I have sketched the definition of truth in a boolean-valued structure in section \ref{boolean valued sets}.
-But a natural definition of truth in the set theoretic universe, seen as the arbitrary entity $\mathbb{B}$, can also be given:
+But a natural definition of truth in the set theoretic universe $\mathcal{V}$ can also be given:

+As adumbrated above, this truth definition is somewhat vague: we do not have a strong grasp of what the range of $ \mathcal{V}$ is.